czcorpus/cnc-masm/README.md

    * basic registry configuration
    * KonText corpora database access
 3. corpus data synchronization between two locations
+4. corpus querying (experimental)
+   * getting a frequency distribution of a searched expression

 For more information, see the [API.md](./API.md).